-The town in which Bob Dylan was born celebrates with a Blood on the Tracks Express rolling musical revue, singer-songwriter contest and concerts.
+The town in which Bob Dylan was born its native son with pub trivia, a poetry showcase, a Blood on the Tracks Express rolling musical revue on Thursday, a singer-songwriter contest Friday and, on Saturday, a bus tour to Hibbing and back and an evening acoustic salute to Dylan.

 There's a carnival, craft show and car cruise, but don't miss the 10 a.m.
 Saturday band parade in this northern Iowa town, which Meredith Willson made famous in "The Music Man.''